Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 # Documentation
-**Note: We do not intend to replace the original [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h); instead, we have implemented and improved some functionalities, and what is most important, made this valuable tool available for Gromacs users.
+**Note: We do not intend to replace the original [MMPBSA.py](https://pubs.acs.org/doi/10.1021/ct300418h); instead, we have implemented and improved some functionalities, and what is most important, made this valuable tool available for GROMACS users.
 Most of the documentation below is found in the [Amber manual](https://ambermd.org/doc12/Amber20.pdf#chapter.34), we will point out what is new or different.
 Neither of these should be considered as a “black-box”, and users should be familiar with Amber and MM/PB(GB)SA method before at-tempting these sorts of calculations.
 These scripts automate a series of calculations, and cannot trap all the types of errors that might occur.
 You can review some of the